The Importance and Benefits of Teaching Gardening to Children Toddlers to Preschoolers

 There’s this common misconception that gardening is an activity best suited for the elderly.

 However, that is not even remotely true.
 You see, studies have shown that there are many benefits of introducing gardening to kids at age toddlers to preschoolers.
 Through garden play, children acquire and improve crucial skills, have fun, and develop self-confidence all the while enjoying a nature-friendly childhood in the Montessori way.

 But, how exactly does gardening help a child’s development?

 A garden can be an interactive playground for kids that will engage all of their senses.
-It’s where they can touch and feel the fruits of their labour, fancy the brightly coloured flowers, grow accustomed to natural scents and the sound of rustling shrubs.
+It’s where they can touch and feel the fruits of their labor, fancy the brightly colored flowers, grow accustomed to natural scents, and the sound of rustling shrubs.
 Of course, you can do indoor gardening with children, too.

 To involve all the senses will feed both curiosity and passion in toddlers and thus, the love for gardening and the science behind it, says Gena Lorraine, a fantastic gardening & horticulturist expert.
 It is at an early age when parents should nourish these activities the most, she added.

 But what are the skills children learn from nature and how does gardening help a child’s development?